Bringing H.O.PE. to Arizona Schools

-Honoring our Peers Every Day, or H.O.P.E., teaches school children how to honor their peers through the lens of childhood cancer.
+Honoring our Peers Every Day, or H.O.P.E., teaches children and teens how to honor their peers through the lens of childhood cancer.
+Teachers and parents can learn as well.
 Facts about the realities of cancer are taught along with simple, everyday strategies that help transition the survivors and siblings back into the classroom.

 Developed in 2016 and tied to the Common Core, Science, and Counseling standards, the program answers many questions about cancer which breaks down barriers so that youth can talk openly with each other about this deadly disease.

-The 55-minute, interactive, age appropriate presentation (K-1, 2-3, 4-6 and 7-12) can be done assembly or classroom style; H.O.P.E. educates youth about childhood cancer while empowering them to make a difference for childhood cancer survivors and all classmates.
+The 55-minute, interactive, age appropriate presentation (K-1, 2-3, 4-6 and 7-12) can be done assembly or classroom style in the school, at your church, with your friends and family, or with your child’s sports team.
+H.O.P.E. can be offered Face to Face in Arizona or through a webinar by Children’s Cancer Network via Directions Training!
+Both formats are interactive, age-appropriate, engaging, and well received by the participants.
+H.O.P.E. educates youth about childhood cancer while empowering them to make a difference for childhood cancer survivors and all classmates.

 The program has three components – education, compassion and action – that together build understanding and lifelong skills of respect and acceptance for all people in school and the community.